A Few Simple Tips for De-Cluttering

 - Upcycle old tin cans by painting them or wrapping them in patterned paper to create tin can containers.
 Use them to store your pens, pencils, glue sticks, scissors, and more.

 - Transform an old filing cabinet into a fabric storage cabinet.
 Instead of sliding files between the dividers, slide different types of fabric.
 Or drape the fabric right over the dividers.

 - Use tic-tac boxes to organize your rolls of ribbon.
 Simply take the lid off, place your rolled-up ribbon inside, and feed the end through the dispenser opening before placing the lid back on the box.

 - Store all of your loose craft items in different sized Mason jars.
 This includes things like buttons, bobbins, quilting squares, sequins, glitter paints, and more.

 - Invest in a large pegboard and turn it into a pegboard tool holder.
 Attach some hooks and hangers and store things like needle-nose pliers, hammers, paintbrushes, and more.

-- If you have a lot of glitter paints, create a glitter paint board by attaching velcro squares to a piece of wood or a picture frame and velcro squares onto your paints.
+- If you have a lot of glitter paints, create a glitter paint board by attaching hook and loop squares to a piece of wood or a picture frame and hook and loop squares onto your paints.
 Then, just press them to the board for storage.